chris-page-gov/os-mcp/README.md

   - Implements business logic for feature operations
   - Provides a standardized interface for other services

+- **middleware** - Middleware for the MCP server

+  - Handles basic authentication for stdio transport
+  - Handles basic authentication for http transport

+- **prompt_templates** - Prompt templates for common operations

+  - Provides pre-configured prompt templates to help you get started with some common operations

 ## Features

 - Collection management (listing and querying collections)